 SC/ST/PwD | ₹500 | ₹10,000 |

-Candidates seeking NEET UG 2025 counselling will be required to submit a number of important documents to assist in the verifications.
-The table below is an in-depth list of the requirements as well as file format and size associated with the counselling process.
+Candidates seeking NEET UG 2025 counselling will be required to submit several important documents to assist in the verification.
+The table below is an in-depth list of the requirements ,as well as file format and size associated with the counselling process.

 Document | Description | File Format | File Size |